Édouard Sain: Career

 Sain was strongly interested in antiquity.

 He first settled at Écouen, where he painted various rustic scenes in the plein air style, but experimented with other styles.

 His paintings from this period include Vénus et l'Amour, a group of chimney sweeps and a historical painting of the period of Louis XV.

-He first exhibited at the Salon in 1853, where he twice obtained the medal.
+He first exhibited at the Salon of 1853, where he twice obtained the medal.

 An 1855 oil painting by Sain commemorates a visit by the Emperor and Empress of France to the crèche of Sister Rosalie.

 This work seems to have been undertaken on his own initiative.
 It was not purchased by the state or exhibited at the Salon.

 In November 1863 Sain left on a trip to Rome, and in 1864 went on to Naples.

 He drew Mount Vesuvius and visited Pompei.

 In July 1864 he reached Capri, where he was inspired to make various paintings in what was then considered the modern style, although with classical elements.

 His 1865 Fouilles à Pompéi (Excavations at Pompei) depicts a group of barefoot women carrying baskets over their heads.

 Other paintings include Le Payement (Rome, 1865), Fileuse à Capri, Romaine (1870), Napolitaine (1870), La Convalescente en pèlerinage à la madone d'Angri (1873), La Marica de Capri (1874), Le Repas de noces à Capri (1875), Jésus et la Samaritaine (1876) and Andromède (1877).

 He recorded his trip to Italy in an 1879 book, Souvenirs d'Italie.
 Impressions de voyage.

 From the late 1870s Sain devoted himself exclusively to the art of portrait and female nudes.